BabaOlumoh/Napoleonbaba/README.md

-- 👋 Hi, I’m @SerDegen
+- 👋 Hi, I’m Babatunde
-- 👀 I’m interested in Blockchain Development
+- 👀 I’m interested in Backend and Mobile Development
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning C# and Bash Script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...